skjolber/json-log-domain/README.md

 [Apache 2.0]

 # Obtain
 The project is based on [Maven] and is available from central Maven repository.
-Se further down for dependencies.
+See further down for dependencies.

 # Usage
+The instructions below focuses on Logback.
+Go [here](support/stackdriver) for Stackdriver.

+## SLF4J / Logback
 The generated sources allow for writing statements like

 ```java